Man overboard procedure mob and mayday emergency water abandon ship procedures.

 If an emergency situation develops with the decision to abandon ship it must be carefully considered because unless the yacht is in imminent danger of sinking it is safer staying aboard than taking to a life-raft.

-The emergency drill is to prepare the life-raft for launching and ensure that the crew dresses in warm clothing, with oilskins, harnesses, and life jackets.
+The abandon ship procedure starts with an emergency drill to prepare the life-raft for launching and ensure that the crew dresses in warm clothing, with oilskins, harnesses, and life jackets.

 - Time permitting, the crew gathers items that are useful in the life-raft such as extra drinking water, and cans of food.